anchor/tingle/ronn/tingle-warm-cache.8.md

 Execution order will correspond to the lexical sort order of script file names.
 The first hook script failure will trigger an immediate abort.

 ## RETURN VALUES

 Returns non-zero if something broke.
-Run interactively for full standard error output.

-## ENVIRONMENT

-Non-interactive mode may be forced by setting TINGLE_NONINTERACTIVE.

 ## AUTHOR

 Saj Goonatilleke <sg@redu.cx>

 ## SEE ALSO